2020 Major League Soccer season

 The 2020 Major League Soccer season was the 25th season of Major League Soccer (MLS), the top professional soccer league in the United States and Canada.
 The regular season began on February 29, 2020, and was originally planned to end on October 4.
 The MLS Cup Playoffs were planned to begin later that month and would end with MLS Cup 2020 on November 7.

 On March 12, 2020, the season entered a lengthy suspension due to the COVID-19 pandemic in North America, following the cancellation of several matches.
 On May 1, the league announced that players would be allowed to resume individual outdoor training at MLS facilities on May 6.
 The COVID-19 pandemic was the first interruption of regular season play since the 2001 MLS season, in which many late regular season games were canceled due to the September 11 attacks.
 On June 10, MLS announced that a bracket format dubbed the "MLS is Back Tournament" would begin July 8 at ESPN Wide World of Sports Complex in Walt Disney World, and end with the final on August 11.
-The tournament was eventually won by the Portland Timbers, who as a result earned a berth in the 2021 CONCACAF Champions League.
+The tournament included 51 matches in 35 days and over 1,000 players and staff quarantined to a set of hotels at Walt Disney World; it was eventually won by the Portland Timbers, who as a result earned a berth in the 2021 CONCACAF Champions League.
 The regular season later resumed a day after the tournament finished, and concluded on November 8.
 The playoffs began on November 20 with MLS Cup 2020 now being played on December 12.